kiosion/valve-index-arch-linux/README.md

 #### Script:

-Clone this repo and run [scripts/dashboardfix.sh](/scripts/dashboardfix.sh) with sudo to automatically apply these fixes
+Clone this repo and run [scripts/dashboardfix.sh](/scripts/dashboardfix.sh) as root to automatically apply these fixes

 ---